 The registered support organization is required to notify the Commissioner of the Immigration Services Agency of the reason thereof within 14 days if any changes are made to its name or address, the name of the representative in the case of a juridical person, the location of the business office that performs the support services, the content of the support services, and implementation method, etc. or if the support services have been suspended or abolished.
-Also, it is required to notify the Commissioner of the Immigration Services Agency of the reason thereof in advance if the suspended support services are to be resumed (Article 19-27, paragraph (1), Article 19-29, paragraph (1) of the Immigration Control Act.).
+Also, it is required to notify the Commissioner of the Immigration Services Agency of the reason thereof in advance if the suspended support services are to be resumed (Article 19-27, paragraph (1), Article 19-29, paragraph (1) of the Immigration Control Act, Article 19-23, paragraph (ii) of the Ordinance for Enforcement of the Immigration Control Act).